 Several guides walk players through optimizing their operating system for gaming.
 While this method will be less effective than reducing your in-game settings, it should still net a few extra frames, which can come in handy.

 Consider upgrading your system

-If your gaming system is getting too old to keep up with the modern age of gaming, then it might be time to make some changes.
+If your gaming system is getting too old to keep up with the modern age of gaming, then it might be time to upgrade.
 Rocket League isn’t the most resource-intensive in the world, so not being able to maintain a smooth frame rate while playing the game may give out your current system’s age.

-Upgrading to a more recent system with at least mid-tier specs should be enough to solve all of your FPS problems in Rocket League and set you good for years to come.
+Upgrading to a more recent system with at least mid-tier specs should be enough to solve all of your FPS problems in Rocket League and set you up well for years to come.

 Hopefully, these suggested fixes for how to fix lag and frame rate in Rocket League have helped you to not only understand why your Rocket League is lagging or dropping frames, but how to fix the problems as well.